1936 Duesenberg Model J Tourster in the style of Derham

 - Recent detailed mechanical and cosmetic preparation

 The completed Tourster was sold to longtime, avid Duesenberg collector Richard Boeshore of Pennsylvania, who would keep it until 2001.
 It was then sold to Russell Yordy and remained in Yordy’s ownership until 2009, when it was sold to Canadian collectors Randy and Mike Longfield.
 The car later passed to Terry Spilsbury of Charlestown, New Hampshire, remaining in his ownership for five years.
-The restoration has since been extensively freshened, including beautiful paint in this unusual chocolate hue, and more recently a new interior and $12,000 of mechanical work by a noted West Coast shop.
+The restoration has since been extensively freshened, including beautiful paint in this unusual chocolate hue, and more recently a new interior and $12,000 in detail work by Bill Larzelere.

-This is among the finest “modern” Toursters, and an ideal Duesenberg for the enthusiastic driver.
+This is among the finest “modern” Toursters, and an ideal Duesenberg for the enthusiastic driver to enjoy this coming year.